gyaresu/dotfiles/README.md

 1. **Symlink errors**: If you get permission errors during installation, make sure you have the necessary permissions in your home directory.

 2. **Package installation failures**:
-   - On macOS: Make sure Homebrew is installed and up to date
+   - On macOS: Make sure Homebrew is installed and up to date.
-   - On Linux: Make sure you have sudo privileges and your package manager is up to date
+   - On Linux: Make sure you have sudo privileges and your package manager is up to date.

 3. **Shell not changing to ZSH**:
-   - Make sure ZSH is installed
+   - Make sure ZSH is installed.
-   - Try running `chsh -s $(which zsh)` manually
+   - Try running `chsh -s $(which zsh)` manually.
-   - Log out and log back in
+   - Log out and log back in.

 4. **Hishtory not working**:
-   - Make sure you've initialized it with your secret key
+   - Make sure you've initialized it with your secret key.
-   - Check that the Hishtory directory exists in your home directory
+   - Check that the Hishtory directory exists in your home directory.
-   - Verify that the Hishtory configuration is being sourced in your `.zshrc`
+   - Verify that the Hishtory configuration is being sourced in your `.zshrc`.

+5. **Tmux status bar missing**:
+   - Verify that you have cloned `gpakosz/.tmux` and symlinked `.tmux.conf` as described above.
+   - Make sure your `~/.tmux.conf.local` exists and is symlinked correctly (this is tracked in dotfiles).
+   - Do not use `_tmux.conf`; this repo relies on the upstream `.tmux/.tmux.conf` for compatibility.

 ### Getting Help

 If you encounter any issues:
-1. Check the troubleshooting section above
+1. Check the troubleshooting section above.
-2. Look for similar issues in the repository
+2. Look for similar issues in the repository.
 3. Create a new issue with:
    - Your operating system
    - The steps you followed